Polytan: History

+From 2007 to 2009, Polytan bought production and installation companies in Australia, Germany and France.

-Since ECHA has proposed a ban on the synthetic application of microplastics, which is still being discussed by the EU Commission, in 2020, Polytan has started to develop and install sustainable tracks and turf systems made from recycled materials and Brazilian sugarcane.
+In 2019, the first sustainable artificial turf, LigaTurf Cross GT zero, was introduced.
+Since ECHA has proposed a ban on the synthetic application of microplastics, which is still being discussed by the EU Commission, in 2020, Polytan has started to put additional effort into developing and installing sustainable tracks and turf systems made from recycled materials and Brazilian sugarcane.

+With Poligras Paris GT zero, Polytan developed the world's first CO2-neutral artificial turf for the field hockey arena for the 2024 Olympic Games in Paris.

 Products

 Polytan manufactures, distributes and installs high-speed tracks, all-weather courts, tennis courts and shock-absorbent surfaces, as well as synthetic turf systems and multifunctional playing fields.

+Polytan has been producing and installing CO2-neutral artificial turfs since 2019.
+The LigaTurf Cross GT zero is used for professional training facilities, amateur and professional clubs, sports schools and municipal sports facilities.
+Poligras Paris GT zero is a CO2-neutral artificial turf used for field hockey.

 Company Structure

 Polytan GmbH is a wholly owned subsidiary of Sport Group Holding.
-The managing director of Polytan GmbH is Friedemann Söll (since November 9, 2021).
+The managing directors of Polytan GmbH are Gregor Gaisböck and Mathias Schmidt.
+Polytan has 550 employees (as of 2023) and achieved revenue of 300 million euro in 2022.

 Polytan's headquarters are in Burgheim, with additional locations in Berlin and Halle.
-The production facility is in Grefrath, Germany.
-The production company is a subsidiary called Polytex.

-Polytan has 291 employees (as of 2021).
+An additional location is in France (Polytan France).
+Outside Europe, Polytan has branches in Melbourne (Australia), Hong Kong and Wellington (New Zealand).